Complete guide to Méribel-Mottaret ski resort, France

 Views from the top of the Saulire lift

-Things to do in Méribel-Mottaret for non-skiers
+Things to do in Méribel-Mottaret: for non-skiers

 Winter hiking

 At the far end of the village there’s an area designated as a nature reserve which is out of bounds to skiers – the Plan de la Tuéda.
 A path (marked with yellow signposts) leads around a frozen lake surrounded by Cembro and Arolla pine trees.
-It’s an incredibly peaceful route that’s usually almost empty with sound muffled by the snow.
+It’s an incredibly peaceful route that’s usually almost empty with any sounds muffled by the snow.

 You can head further into the reserve along the cross-country ski tracks, with beginner and intermediate routes.
 Or take a half-day or full-day snowshoeing excursion.